Chinmay1206/M2-EmbSys/Project/Readme.md

         * Identifying features,Goals of this project, APPLICATIONS AND BENIFITS
 * 2_Architecture

-  i.
-Block Daigram

-  ii.
-System Flow Chart
+        * Block Daigram, System Flow Chart
 * 3_Implementation

    It will contain the .c & .h files